jessamynsmith/Alexa/Echo-Call-Lost-Phone/README.md

   * Alexa, tell Phone to call Jack
   * Alexa, tell Phone to call Amy

-The code is inspired by Alan Cone's brilliant work shared at:
+The code was inspired by Alan Cone's brilliant work shared at:

   https://github.com/MrEggsalad/Echo-Call-Lost-Phone

-## <a name="NewARN"> Create an Alexa Skill to get an ARN</a>
+## <a name="NewAppId"> Create an Alexa Skill to get the Application ID</a>

 0. Use an internet browser to address
   <a target="_blank" href="https://developer.amazon.com/edw/home.html#/">